Winterstark/SysMana/README.md

 * Image sequence - chooses a display image from a numbered sequence of pictures
 * Graph - displays the data value's change over time (supports graph background & foreground textures)

+Keep in mind that SysMana might slow down your computer a little.
+After you set it up check Task Manager to see if it's using up too much CPU - you can reduce that number by increasing the Refresh interval in Options, and by eliminating some meters.
+Future versions of SysMana will probably be more optimized.

 Example monitor set
 ---------------------